daquilino/Flashcard-Generator/README.md

 ## Usage
 #### basic-flashcard.js

-1. `Creating a BasicCard object (flashcard)`
+`Creating a BasicCard object (flashcard)`

-*  The 'BasicCard' constructor simply has two parameters, 'front' and 'back', which each get assigned respectivly to its two properties 'front' and 'back'.
+*  The 'BasicCard' constructor simply has two parameters, 'front' and 'back', which each get assigned to respective properties 'front' and 'back'.

 ```javascript
 const BASIC = require('./basic-flashcard.js')